Minsu386/til/GRC/Mod 1 Interactive Training.md

 5) System Authorization - Senior official makes a risk-based decision to authorize the system (to operate).
 6) Security Control Monitoring - Continuously monitor control implementation and risk to the system

+    The Purpose of the 6 steps in the RMF is
+    - To respond to risk and frame risk wthin organization